Student Employment

 • For Address, enter your permanent home address

-5. Fill out the necessary information, click [Submit], then proceed to Step 2
+5. Fill out the necessary information, click [Submit]

-STEP 2: DOWNLOAD EMPLOYMENT FORMS AND ATTACH COMPLETED COPIES TO YOUR EXPERIENCE
+THEN, DOWNLOAD THE FOLLOWING FORMS & ATTACH COMPLETED COPIES TO YOUR EXPERIENCE SUBMISSION

-• Download these forms to your computer.
-They are located in [Career Center --> Resources --> On-campus Employment Paperwork]
+• These forms are located in [Career Center --> Resources --> On-campus Employment Paperwork]

 • Save the completed forms